goderich/dissertation/dissertation.md

 | @huang2000a   | Matu'uwal |
 | @huang2016a   | Squliq    |

-Der-Hwa Victoria Rau wrote her doctoral dissertation on the grammar of Squliq Atayal [-@rau1992], and later published it as a book. @huang1993 was another grammar of Squliq. @huang1995 was the first grammar of Matu'uwal, presenting the differences between this dialect and Seediq.
+Rau wrote her doctoral dissertation on the grammar of Squliq Atayal [-@rau1992], and later published it as a book. @huang1993 was another grammar of Squliq. @huang1995 was the first grammar of Matu'uwal, presenting the differences between this dialect and Seediq.
 Huang later published another grammar of Matu'uwal, this time in Chinese [@huang2000a].
 Huang and Hayung [-@huang2016a; second edition -@huang2018a] is the latest grammar of Squliq Atayal, published by the Council of Indigenous Peoples as part of a series of grammars of the languages of all 16 officially recognized Formosan nations.
 <!-- todo: is this the way to cite a second edition? -->

 ## Interim summary